 - ECRI Institute.
 (2009).
 H-wave device stimulation therapy for pain management.
 Plymouth Meeting, PA: ECRI Institute.

 - ECRI Institute.
 (2016).
 Cefaly Supraorbital Transcutaneous Neurostimulator (Cefaly-Technology) for Preventing and Treating Migraine Headache.
 Plymouth Meeting, PA: ECRI Institute.

-- NICE (2016).
+- National Institute for Health and Care Excellence (2016).
 Transcutaneous electrical stimulation of the supraorbital nerve for treating and preventing migraine.
-Retrieved from https://www.nice.org.uk/guidance/ipg559
+NICE interventional procedure guidance 559.

 - Savigny, P., Kuntze, S., Watson, P., Underwood, M., Ritchie, G., Cotterell, M., … Walsh D. (2009).
 Low back pain: early management of persistent non-specific low back pain.
 London: National Collaborating Centre for Primary Care and Royal College of General Practitioners.